rockthejvm/rockthejvm-site/src/content/articles/how-does-the-20-seconds-idiom-work-in-scala.md

 new MyRichString("This is a sentence").fullStop
 ```

 which is what we (explicitly) wrote earlier.
-This pattern provides what we call <em>extension methods</em> - libraries like Cats use this all the time.
+This pattern provides what we call _extension method_> - libraries like Cats use this all the time.

 ## 3. Importing